Inxton/MS-Teams.Bot.Inxton.TwinCAT/README.md

-# MS Teams Bot with Beckhoff TwinCAT3 PLC
+# How to control PLC from MS TEAMS

 > This a repository from a live coding session.